artefactual/archivematica-docs/user-manual/preservation/preservation-planning.rst

 Format policy rules allow existing commands to be associated with specific file types.
-To create a new rule, click on "Create new rule" while viewing the page of rules for the relevant micro-service (Characteriaztion, Normalization, etc.)
+To create a new rule, click on "Create new rule" while viewing the page of rules for the relevant micro-service (Characterization, Normalization, etc.)

 When creating a format policy rule, the following mandatory fields must be filled out: